We have five factories and 19 years of experience in plant extracts

 Lycopene's antioxidant properties can be enhanced when consumed alongside other nutrients, such as vitamin C, vitamin E, and selenium.
 These nutrients work synergistically to provide a more comprehensive defense against oxidative stress and may have a greater impact on cancer prevention when consumed together.

-In summary, Lycopene's antioxidant properties, along with its anti-inflammatory and cell signaling modulation effects, contribute to its potential role in cancer prevention.
-The next section will explore the research findings that link Lycopene intake to a reduced risk of various types of cancer.
+In summary, lycopene's antioxidant properties, along with its anti-inflammatory and cell signaling modulation effects, contribute to its potential role in cancer prevention.
+The next section will explore the research findings that link lycopene intake to a reduced risk of various types of cancer.

 3. Lycopene and Cancer: Research Findings